DavidZajicek/holbertonschool-shell/init_files_variables_and_expansions/README.md

-15-rot13 - encode and decode text using rot13 encryption, assuming ASCII as the input 16-odd - print every other line from the input, starting with the first line
+15-rot13 - encode and decode text using rot13 encryption, assuming ASCII as the input 16-odd - print every other line from the input, starting with the first line 17-water_and_stir - using a custom base for number, add WATER to STIR with the bases of water and stir respectively, then output the answer in base bestchol